kolegaa/alt-r3m-e/README.md

 ## Roadmap

 - [x] Better search algorithm
+- [ ] Save search index to not reindex the event at each search
 - [ ] Add more sources for the events
 - [ ] Add a map to display where the event is happening
 - [ ] Add a calendar to display all the events happening